 - 2 tbsp blackstrap molasses

 - 1/4 cup apple cider vinegar

-This is used as a wet rub, but can be scaled up/down depending on the volume of your beef and/or diluted with water or other suitable liquid for a more liquid marinade.
-Note: I don’t actively give my dogs garlic, as it’s a disputed food for dogs; however, if you are into garlic, this marinade would be a good flavour match for a little garlic.
+The marinade is used as a wet rub here, but can be scaled up/down depending on the volume of your beef and/or diluted with water or other suitable liquid for a more liquid marinade.
+I don’t actively give my dogs garlic, as it’s a disputed food for dogs; however, if you are into garlic, this marinade would be a good flavour match for a little garlic.